 Optional Add-On: The Helicopter Fly-Out Program

-For anglers seeking true wilderness adventure, the optional helicopter fly-out upgrade opens access to remote, unrecorded steelhead rivers that can only be reached by air.
-These waters offer the magic of having an entire river to yourself, surrounded by Alaskan wilderness, wildlife, and fish that rarely see an angler.
-In ideal conditions, you can fish from inflatable kayaks or small rafts, adding excitement and convenience while exploring “little gems” with easy wading and manageable rigs.
+For anglers seeking true wilderness adventure, the optional helicopter fly-out upgrade opens access to remote sections of rivers and even opportunities to fish unrecorded steelhead rivers that can only be reached by air.
+These waters offer the magic of having entire sections of rivers to yourself, surrounded by Alaskan wilderness, wildlife, and fish that rarely see an angler.
+In ideal conditions, you can access sections of rivers using inflatable kayaks or small rafts, adding excitement and convenience while exploring “little gems” with easy wading and manageable rigs.

-The program uses a fleet of helicopters (including Robinson R66/R44 and Bell models) and occasionally fixed-wing aircraft.
-The remote rivers not only deliver outstanding steelhead fishing but also stunning backdrops that feel otherworldly.
+Remote sections of rivers deliver outstanding steelhead fishing, as well as stunning backdrops that feel otherworldly.
 This “next-level” heli program perfectly complements the local river fishing, giving you a rare chance to name a productive run if you’re the first to hook a steelhead there!